GeoWang18/Changzhen/index.md

 **Research Assistant, University of Michigan**, Advisor: Prof. Shuming Bao, 2/2012-8/2013

-   **1. Spatial Study of Religion** [http://chinadataonline.org/religionclient/](http://chinadataonline.org/religionclient/ "http://chinadataonline.org/religionclient/")
+   **1. Spatial Study of Religion:** [http://chinadataonline.org/religionclient/](http://chinadataonline.org/religionclient/ "http://chinadataonline.org/religionclient/")

 - Researched the methodology, data, technology, and framework with spatial thinking and intelligent analysis for Spatial Study of Religion.
 - Classified 72, 968 officially religious sites to Christianity, Buddhism, Islamism, and Taoism on the province, prefecture, county, and township level per year, and integrated more than 100 variables from economic census and population census in China.